Relief of Douglas MacArthur: Harry Truman

-Harry S. Truman became president of the United States on the death of Franklin D. Roosevelt in 1945, and won an unexpected victory in the 1948 presidential election.
-He was the only president who served after 1897 without a college degree.
+Harry S. Truman, then the vice president of the United States, became president of the United States on the death of Franklin D. Roosevelt in 1945, and won an unexpected victory to a full term in the 1948 presidential election.
+He is the only president who has served after 1897 without a college degree.
 Although not highly educated, Truman was well read.
 When his high school friends went off to the state university in 1901, he enrolled in a local business school, but only lasted a semester.
 He later took night courses at the Kansas City Law School, but dropped out.
 Truman attempted to gain admission to the United States Military Academy at West Point, but was rejected for his poor eyesight.
 He was proud of his military service in the artillery during World War I, and continued to hold a reserve commission, eventually achieving the rank of colonel.

 Instead of professional soldiers, Truman selected two National Guardsmen, Harry H. Vaughan and Louis H. Renfrow, as his military aides.
 Truman once remarked that he did not understand how the US Army could "produce men such as Robert E. Lee, John J. Pershing, Eisenhower, and Bradley and at the same time produce Custers, Pattons, and MacArthur".

 During the 1949 Revolt of the Admirals, several naval officers publicly disagreed with the administration's policy over cuts to naval aviation and amphibious warfare capability, resulting in the relief of the Chief of Naval Operations, Admiral Louis Denfeld, and his replacement by Admiral Forrest Sherman.
 In testimony before the House Armed Services Committee investigation into the affair in October 1949, the chairman of the Joint Chiefs of Staff, General Omar Bradley, doubted that there would ever be another large-scale amphibious operation.